saikartiksharma/TextSummarizer/README.md

    cd text-summarizer

 2. Install the dependencies:
-    Dependencies:
-        The project relies on the following libraries:
+    - The project relies on the following libraries:
-            customtkinter: For creating a modern GUI.
+        - customtkinter: For creating a modern GUI.
-            nltk: For natural language processing tasks such as tokenization and stemming.
+        - nltk: For natural language processing tasks such as tokenization and stemming.
-            scikit-learn: For TF-IDF vectorization to evaluate the importance of sentences.
+        - scikit-learn: For TF-IDF vectorization to evaluate the importance of sentences.
-    Make sure to install these dependencies by running the command:
+    - Make sure to install these dependencies by running the command:
         ```sh
         pip install -r requirements.txt